-When using non-text content in your web pages – e.g. images, video, audio, PowerPoint slides – you should provide a text-based alternative.
-Text can be rendered into other forms people need, such as audio, large print, Braille, speech, symbols or simpler language.
+When using non-text content in your web pages – for example, images, video, audio or PowerPoint slides – you must provide a text-based alternative.

 - Go to the page where you want to insert an image.

 - Add an image to the page.

 In the Image window, enter a description of the image in the Description box:

 alt(alternative) text, which is important for accessibility.
 For example, the

 alttext Athena SWAN bronze award is better than asba-logo1.png or orange and blue logo.

 If the image you are uploading is fully described in the text or is just for decoration, you can instead tick the checkbox This image is for decorative purposes only.